-- Recommended minimum credentials for behavioral health providers working with adults presenting with gender dysphoria (World Professional Association for Transgender Health [WPATH] Guidelines, version 7, 2012): - o A minimum of a master's degree or its equivalent in a clinical behavioral science field.
-This degree should be granted by an institution accredited by the appropriate national or regional accrediting board.
-The behavioral health provider should have documented credentials from a relevant licensing board; - o Competence in using the current version of the Diagnostic Statistical Manual of Mental Disorders (DSM) and/or the International Classification of Diseases (ICD) for assessment and diagnostic purposes; - o Ability to recognize and diagnose coexisting mental health concerns and to distinguish these from gender dysphoria; - o Documented supervised training and competence in psychotherapy or counseling; - o Knowledgeable about gender nonconforming identities and expressions, and the evaluation and treatment of gender dysphoria; - o Continuing education in the assessment and treatment of gender dysphoria; - o Develop and maintain cultural competence to facilitate their work with transsexual, transgender, and gender nonconforming clients

-- Recommended minimum credentials for behavioral health providers working with children or adolescents presenting with gender dysphoria (WPATH Guidelines, version 7, 2012): - o Meet the competency requirements for behavioral health providers working with adults, as outlined above; - o Trained in childhood and adolescent developmental psychopathology; - o Competent in diagnosing and treating the ordinary problems of children and adolescents
+- Recommended minimum credentials for behavioral health providers working with adults presenting with gender dysphoria (World Healthcare Professional Association for Transgender Health [WPATH] Guidelines, version 7, 2012):: - Documented credentials from a relevant licensing board - o A minimum of a master's degree or its equivalent training in a clinical behavioral science field.
+This degree should be granted by an institution accredited by relevant to the appropriate national or regional accrediting board.
+The behavioral health provider should have documented credentials from a relevant licensing board; - o Competence in using the current version of the Diagnostic Statistical Manual of Mental Disorders (DSM) and/or the International Classification of Diseases (ICD) for assessment and diagnostic purposes; - o Ability to recognize and diagnose coexisting mental health concerns and to distinguish these from gender dysphoria; - o Documented supervised training and competence in psychotherapy or counseling; - o Knowledgeable about gender nonconforming identities and expressions, and the evaluation and treatment of gender dysphoria; Gender Dysphoria - o Continuing education in the assessmentKnowledge and treatment of gender dysphoria; - o Develop and maintain cultural competence to facilitate their work with transsexual, transgender, and gender nonconforming clients - Recommended minimum credentials for behavioral health providers working with children or adolescents presenting with gender dysphoria (WPATH Guidelines, version 7, 2012): - o Meet the competency requirements for behavioral health providers working with adults, as outlined above; - o Trained in childhood and adolescent developmental psychopathology; - Competent in diagnosing and experience in treating the ordinary problems of children and adolescentsGender Dysphoria - (Coleman et al., 2022; Hembree et al., 2017)